Defining $\mathbb Z$ using unit groups: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section we prove our main result (Theorem \ref{thm:main}).
-Before proving Theorem \ref{thm:main}, we need a lemma to handle the case where our formula possibly defines an order in an imaginary quadratic field.
-In what follows we suppress equations and/or variables needed to say that an element of a ring is a unit or that a congruence holds over a ring.
+Before proving our main result, Theorem \ref{thm:main}, we need a lemma to handle the case where our formula possibly defines an order in an imaginary quadratic field.
+In what follows we suppress---i.e., we understand implicitly---equations and/or variables needed to say that an element of a ring is a unit or that a congruence holds over a ring.

 Let

 be the quantity denoted $D(2,w)$ in \cite[\S11]{MRSh22}.